GIML/gimlh/README.md

 `simplifyGiml` translates parsed `GIML` in simply form `SimplyGiml`

+`fetch` fetch values from simplified giml by given key

+`fetchG` fetch values from giml by given key

+`val2Str` retruns values stored in GIML in string representation

+`val2List` retruns values stored in GIML in list of string representation

 `Giml` - is a type which contains list of `GimlNode`s

 `SimplyGiml` - is a list of tuples `(String, GimlVal)` == `(key, value)`